 Understanding spacing for roof trusses is crucial when you are about to build a house or building.
 As always, the roof is considered one of the essential parts of a building.

-Without a roof, the building won’t have any protective shield.
-Without the right spacing on the trusses, the roof will certainly collapse and damage everything underneath it.
+Without a roof, the building would lack a protective shield.
+Without the right spacing on the trusses, the roof would certainly collapse and damage everything underneath it.

 What is the Spacing for Roof Trusses?